 Hybrid motors are all the rage these days with BP’s Oil Spill fiasco teaching many of us the perils of gasoline fuels.
-There are many advantages to using a hybrid motor in your car, but even more when using using such a motor in your factory.
+There are many advantages to using a hybrid motor in your car, but even more when using such a motor in your factory.

 What is a Hybrid?